Once again an airplane plastic model. It’s a first-generation jet fighter of the Royal Navy, Hawker Seahawk.

-I think we are able to finish quite precisely without buying the other materials, if you like the attached photo etched parts and the small meter panel sheet.
+I think we can finish quite precisely without buying the other materials if you like the attached photo-etched parts and the small meter panel sheet.

 Umm, if it’s over a canopy, detailed cockpit panel reflect diffusely, and are difficult to see it.

 Bright and clean underside.
 I like this color Duck Egg Green.

 I attached eight rockets and two belly tanks.

 I think that recovery was quite well, though I forgot to paint with the gray of the main wing undersurface.